Why Supercase: Sales Development

 What Supercase does

 Drop in the domain.
-Get a value hypothesis in under three minutes.
+Get a point of view in under three minutes.

 Put in the prospect's domain.
-Supercase produces a value hypothesis on what this problem is costing that organization.
+Supercase produces a point of view on what this problem is costing that organization.

 The outreach shifts from "here's what we do" to "here's what we think this is costing you."
 The prospect isn't being asked to care about your product.
 They're being shown something about their own situation.